| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday May 2, 2011

 and to the west of Stillwater.
 Around Stillwater and west to Marshall,

+wheat is past flowering with berries being fully formed to milky.
 The nearly 2 inches of rain one weekend ago likely will start some foliar diseases, but the only place I could find significant leaf rust in trials around Stillwater was in a strip of Jagalene that was planted early last fall.
 This strip, which has leaf rust in the 25-‐65% range on the flag leaves, was also hit hard with powdery mildew and BYD.
 Scattered leaf rust pustules can be found in susceptible varieties in other fields/plots.
 According to Dr. Bob Hunger, the wheat disease specialist for the state of Oklahoma- the Panhandle also has very little going on- "Rick Kochenower (Area Res & Extn Spec - Panhandle) confirmed that only virus diseases such as BYD, WSM, etc. are appearing in the panhandle." | |

-For Farmers Hit by Disaster- USDA Likely to Have a Program to Help You ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ USDA Farm
+| For Farmers Hit by Disaster- USDA Likely to Have a Program to Help You ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~USDA Farm

 Service Agency (FSA) Acting Administrator Val Dolcini reminded crop and